Communist Party of Nepal (Unified Marxist–Leninist): Constituent Assembly (2008–2017)

 In the 2008 election, the party won 108 out of 575 seats in the Constituent Assembly.
 The party lost most of their leftist vote to the CPN (Maoist) and general secretary Madhav Kumar Nepal resigned following his defeat in both of his constituencies and was replaced by Jhala Nath Khanal.
 The party joined the coalition government with CPN (Maoist) following the election.
 The party's eighth general convention in February 2009 elected Khanal as the party chairman and Ishwor Pokhrel as general secretary.
 Following the controversial sacking of Army Chief of Staff Rookmangud Katawal, CPN (UML) withdrew its support from the Maoist government.
 In November 2009, Madhav Kumar Nepal, who was nominated to the Constituent Assembly, became prime minister with the support of Nepali Congress and Madheshi Jana Adhikar Forum, Nepal.
 His government lasted for seven months before he resigned following a political deadlock amid failure to draft the new constitution.
 Following seven months of political stalemate party chairman Jhalanath Khanal was elected as prime minister in February 2011 with support from the UCPN (Maoist).
 He resigned six months later in August after failing to reach consensus on drafting the new constitution and completing the peace process following which the party supported the new UCPN (Maoist) government.
 In November 2012, ahead of the new election, Ashok Kumar Rai broke away from the party along with other indigenous leaders and formed the Federal Socialist Party, claiming that the party failed to address their concerns during the discussions for promulgation of the constitution.

 In the 2013 election, the party became the second largest party winning 175 out of 575 elected seats.
-The party joined the coalition government under the Nepali Congress following the election with Bamdev Gautam serving as deputy prime minister.
-At the party's ninth general convention in July 2014, K.P.
-Sharma Oli became party chair after defeating Madhav Kumar Nepal, while Ishwar Pokhrel was reelected as general secretary.
-After the new constitution was delivered by the coalition government, party chair K.P.
-Sharma Oli was elected as prime minister on 12 October 2015 with the support of UCPN (Maoist), Rastriya Prajatantra Party Nepal and other parties.
+The party joined the coalition government under the Nepali Congress following the election with Bam Dev Gautam serving as deputy prime minister.
+At the party's ninth general convention in July 2014, K. P. Sharma Oli became party chair after defeating Madhav Kumar Nepal, while Ishwar Pokhrel was reelected as general secretary.
+After the new constitution was delivered by the coalition government, party chair K. P. Sharma Oli was elected as prime minister on 12 October 2015 with the support of UCPN (Maoist), Rastriya Prajatantra Party Nepal and other parties.
 After the Maoists withdrew their support, Oli resigned in July 2016 ahead of a no-confidence vote.